stefluhh/realtime-stock-exchange-analysis/readme.md

 ## Analysis

-Every minute, a 1-minute candlestick for all incoming stock data (i.e., one candle per security) is finalized.
-This event triggers the `AnalysisService` and runs an analysis on all stock prices.
-Each analysis strategy can then either analyze the current candle directly or compare it to the previous candle, etc.
+At the end of each minute, the application finalizes a 1-minute candlestick for all incoming stock data (one candlestick per security).
+This event triggers the `AnalysisService`, which applies various analysis strategies to the stock data.
+Each strategy can analyze the current candlestick, compare it to the previous one, or use other methods of evaluation.

 ## VolumeAnalysisStrategy

-The volume-based analysis strategy focuses on detecting anomalies in the trading volume of a security.
-Volume increases of several hundred percent, often even several thousand percent within 1 or 2 minutes, are usually a clear signal that the security warrants closer examination.
+The volume-based analysis strategy is designed to detect anomalies in the trading volume of securities.
+Sudden volume increases of several hundred percent—or even several thousand percent—within 1 to 2 minutes often signal that the security warrants further attention.

-However, this strategy requires significantly more effort due to some inherent challenges.
-For example, trading volume naturally increases sharply shortly before market close, which the analysis strategy often mistakenly identifies as an anomaly and interprets as a buy signal.
-As a quick fix, the analysis is simply not conducted during the last 40 minutes before the market closes.
+However, this strategy presents significant challenges.
+For example, trading volumes naturally spike in the final minutes before the market closes, which the strategy may mistakenly identify as an anomaly and interpret as a buy signal.
+As a temporary solution, the analysis excludes trades made during the last 40 minutes of the trading session.

-Anyone interested is welcome to contribute to this strategy, as I have since transitioned to a news-based buy signal detection approach.
+Anyone interested is welcome to contribute to this strategy.
+I have since shifted my focus to a news-based approach for detecting buy signals.